 The arts team, stylists, hair and makeup artist (Sarah Francis) and models (Bella O. from Mode Models and David S. from I Model Management) were on location for six hours on the day of the shoot.
 Walking onto the boat, the cramped staging quarters were filled with garment bags, rows of shoes and sandals and a steamer hanging at bay to jump into action whenever a crease was spotted.

-When comparing this shoot to one in a studio, Brewer mentioned that models can “live in the environment” and interact with the boat itself whereas a studio shoot doesn’t enable that type in interplay.
+When comparing this shoot to one in a studio, Brewer mentioned that models can “live in the environment” and interact with the boat itself whereas a studio shoot doesn’t enable that type of interplay.

 Post-processing the fashion shoot